inkognitro/react-app-tutorial/09-wiring.md

 ### 9.4 Wire the user registration form
 To be able to enrich our form elements with messages, we need to define a `pathPart` for those.
-It is important that we define the same `pathPart` on the specific form elements which is delivered from the API field message, otherwise the field message will not be filled in the state of the specific form element.
+It is important that we define the same `pathPart` on the specific form elements which is delivered from the API field message, otherwise the form element state is not going to be enriched with the specific field message.
-Let's define these `pathParts` this in the `RegistrationFormState` factory function:
+Let's define these `pathParts` in the `RegistrationFormState` factory function:

 ````typescript jsx
 // src/pages/auth/RegisterPage.tsx